olivacao/Olivia-Notebook/Leetcode/BFS&DFS.md

 **Problem:**

 You are given a m x n 2D grid initialized with these three possible values.
--1 - A wall or an obstacle.
+`-1`: A wall or an obstacle.
-0 - A gate.
+`0`: A gate.
-INF - Infinity means an empty room.
+`INF`: Infinity means an empty room.
-We use the value 2^31 - 1 = 2147483647 to represent INF as you may assume that the distance to a gate is less than 2147483647.
+We use the value `2^31 - 1 = 2147483647` to represent INF as you may assume that the distance to a gate is less than 2147483647.
 Fill each empty room with the distance to its nearest gate.
-If it is impossible to reach a Gate, that room should remain filled with INF
+If it is impossible to reach a Gate, that room should remain filled with `INF`

 **Example:**
 ```